-Shell House Dining Room
+Shell House Dining Room & Terrace

 Beyond the good looks, Mimi’s also puts on a show with its culinary offering.
 As you walk in, you’ll likely spot fresh seafood, such as oysters and lobster, beautifully presented on an ice bar.
-If you order caviar, it’ll be rolled over to you on a trolley and served with ice-cold, top-shelf vodka.
-Meanwhile, the handpicked spanner crab will be mixed with various condiments at your table, before you stuff it into a mini brioche bun to make yourself a very fancy slider.
+If you order caviar, it’ll be rolled over to you on a trolley and served with ice-cold, top-shelf vodka, and the handpicked spanner crab will be mixed with various condiments at your table.
+Hot tip: book a lunchtime sitting to soak in those unparalleled ocean views.

-You’ll want to start your night at one of the three bars and order a negroni, some olives and the duck parfait.
+You’ll want to start at one of the three bars and order a Negroni, some olives and the duck parfait.
 Play your cards right, and you could time your pre-dinner affair with Hubert’s daily happy hour.
 Then, indulge in a French feast of steak tartare, chicken fricassee, and creme caramels in the expansive central dining room.
 Did we mention the on-site cinema?
 Aptly named the Theatre Royale, the luxurious space hosts live performances and Hubert’s super-popular Magnums and Movies sessions.
 Plus, you can go all out and hire the theatre for a private and exceedingly lavish soiree.

 Bert’s Bar & Brassserie

 The Newport is a pub known for its massive spaces and unbeatable views, but its elevated restaurant, Bert’s, should be on the list for your next fancy feast.
 The Bert’s atrium is decked out with foliage, which leads into the seriously lush dining room that gives a not-so-subtle nod to the 1930s (cue hours spent here drinking delicious tipple and top-notch nosh).
 It’s got a bit of a French Riviera feel to it thanks to the colour palette of salmon pinks and olive greens, as well as the large windows that look out over Pittwater.

 Pilu At Freshwater

 Pilu boasts a unique combination of spectacular views, easy, effortless service, and seriously fresh food.
 The secret of Pilu lies in Sardinian chef Giovanni Pilu's menu with dishes that are innovative takes on traditional favourites.
-From the outside, you’d be forgiven for thinking Pilu eas a luxe beach house, set above Freshwater Beach.
+From the outside, you’d be forgiven for thinking Pilu is a luxe beach house, set above Freshwater Beach.
 Yep, it has one of the top views in town, with the interior to match and its very coastal, timeless feel, and large arched windows that bring the ocean into the diner.